 The key to good customer service is building a close relationship and providing a personalized service.
-Listen to your customers, learn everything you can about them and record it in a CRM system.
+Listen to your customers, learn everything you can about them and record the valuable information in your CRM system.

 With a cloud-based CRM, your reps can look up customer information prior to each visit and have all the information they need to pick up exactly where they left off.
 They’ll also be able to recommend the right parts and access relevant resources, such as offers and promotions, news and bulletins – even when out on the road.